dwyl/learn-flutter/README.md

 ```

 ## Navigation and routing

 Most web and mobile apps aren't just a single page.
+The person using the app
-The user needs to navigate between screens to do whatever
+needs to navigate between screens to do
-action needs to be done, be it checking the details of a
+whatever action needs to be done,
+be it checking the details of a product
-product or just wanting to see the shopping cart.
+or just wanting to see the shopping cart.

-Flutter provides a `Navigator` widget to display screns as a stack,
+`Flutter` provides a `Navigator` widget
+to display screens as a stack,
 using the native transition animations of the target device.
 Navigating between screens necessitates the route's
-`BuildContext` (which can be accessed through the widget) and
+`BuildContext` (which can be accessed through the widget)
-is made by calling methods like `push()` and `pop()`.
+and is made by calling methods like
+`push()`
+and
+`pop()`.

-Here's a code showcasing navigating between two routes.
+Here's code showcasing navigating between two routes:

 ```dart
 import 'package:flutter/material.dart';